salmonwatersheds/population-indicators/README.md

 This is a draft example of how we might centralize the population indicator compilation across regions.
 Steph initiated this as a trial for discussion among the population group (Eric, Bruno, Steph).
 The idea would be to mirror the headings in the [tech-report](https://bookdown.org/salmonwatersheds/tech-report/).

+Working directory setup:

+Many of the files used as input are saved in the PSF Dropbox.
+In order to set up the working directories properly, each use must:

+1. Create a text file `named wd_X_Drive1_PROJECTS.txt` in your local `population-indicator` github folder (along with the R project file).

+2. Paste in the file the your personal path from the C drive to the PSF dropbox `1_PROJECTS` folder on dropbox (e.g. C:/Users/YOUR OWN PATH/X Drive/1_PROJECTS).
+For Microsoft Windows OS, replace the `\` by `/`.

 ## Files

 #### `biological-status`